 LCC initially determines your residency at the time of processing your Admissions Application.
 It is determined by what school district you reside in and other information that you provide on the application.
 Residency determines your tuition rate which is the amount you will pay, per billing hour, for classes you register for each semester at LCC.
-Please refer to www.lcc.edu/schedule/residency for more information about the different Residency statuses.
+Please refer to the Residency page for more information about the different Residency statuses.

 How long must I live at an in-district address before I am eligible for In-District tuition rate?

 All students must be residing at the in-district address for at least a four month period immediately preceding their first day of classes as determined by the part of term.

 I am currently paying tuition at Michigan In-State residency status rate but I think I should be In-District.
 How can I change this?